hmslima/sambahsacompletegrammar/sambahsa.md

 **I slougs behrntu gwaur bermens! –** let the servants carry heavy burdens!

-It's possible to use the stem of the verb with the final -e and a subject in the sentence:
+It's possible to use the stem of the verb with the ending -e and a subject in the sentence:

 **Gwive is roy! –** long live the king!

 ### PARTICIPLE IN THE FUTURE

-To make the participle it's used the sintetic form of the future plus the termination -nd.
+To make the participle, it's used the sintetic form of the future plus the ending -nd.

 **gwehmsie + nd = **[]{#anchor-276}**gwehmsiend –** []{#anchor-277}*what
 or who* will be coming

-The near future is marked with the termination “tur”, for making it:
+The near future is marked with the ending “tur”, for making it:

--   Add -ur for the verbs in participle that follow the Von Wahl rules, or that ends with “v”.
+-   Add -ur to the verbs in the participle that follow the Von Wahl rules, or those ones that end with “v”.

 **Cedd –** cessur (going to yield)

 **Emov –** emotur (going to emote)

--   Add -ur for the 3^rd^ person singular in the present.
+-   Add -ur to the 3^rd^ person singular in the present.

 **Baht –** bahtur (going to speak)